emmajanedrews/base-template/_posts/2017-07-25-3-things-every-first-time-homebuyer-should-know.md

 ---
 layout: post
-title: What Advice Do We Have for First-Time Homebuyers?
+title: 3 Things Every First-Time Homebuyer Should Know
 tags:
   - Home Buyer Tips
-excerpt: 'An inspection will cost about $300, but it can save you thousands.'
+excerpt: 'It’s always exciting to be a first-time homebuyer.
+However, you should know what you’re getting into before you take the plunge.
+The biggest piece of advice I can give you is to know what you can afford.
+Homeownership comes with a lot of expenses that you may not be aware of.
+To learn more about this and two more things every first-time buyer should know, watch this short video.'
 enclosure:
-pullquote: There’s no such thing as a dumb question.
+pullquote: 'An inspection will cost about $300, but it can save you thousands.'
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true